bplaat/megabots/README.md

     pip install websockets
     ```

-- Run the `test.sh` script to start all processes:
+- Run the `test.sh` script to start the robots simulation without Webots:

     ```
     ./test.sh
+    ```

+- Run the `test.sh` script with extra commands to start the robots simulation in Webots:

+    ```
+    ./test.sh webots
     ```

 ## Protocol: